-- (b) cannot revert to the STM approach, except with the MA's prior consent. - 5.
-Subject to paragraph 6, a reporting institution should calculate its market risk to take into account the risk of losses arising from fluctuations in the value of: - (a) the institution's trading book positions held in debt securities, debt-related derivative contracts, interest rate derivative contracts, equities and equity-related derivative contracts; and - (b) the institution's positions held in foreign exchange (including gold), exchange rate-related derivative contracts, commodities and commodity-related derivative contracts - 6.
-A reporting institution should not include a position in the calculation of its market risk if the position is: - (a) a recognized credit derivative contract booked in the institution's trading book as a hedge to a credit exposure booked in the institution's banking book; - (b) an exposure required to be deducted from any of the institution's Common Equity Tier 1 capital, Additional Tier 1 capital and Tier 2 capital in Part II of the Return of Capital Adequacy Ratio; or - (c) an eligible CVA hedge - 7.
+- 4. Subject to paragraph 5, a reporting institution should calculate its market risk to take into account the risk of losses arising from fluctuations in the value of: - (a) the institution's trading book positions; and - (b) the foreign exchange risk, and commodity risk, of the institution's banking book positions. - 5.
+A reporting institution should not include a position in the calculation of its market risk if the position is: - (a) the banking book leg of an eligible internal risk transfer;

+- (b) an exposure required to be deducted from any of the institution's Common Equity Tier 1 capital, Additional Tier 1 capital and Tier 2 capital in Part II of the Return of Capital Adequacy Ratio; or - (c) an eligible CVA hedge obtained from an external counterparty or the CVA leg of an eligible CVA hedge obtained from its trading book internally. - 6.
 A reporting institution should comply with section 4A of the Rules when valuing its trading book positions, whether based on a marking-to-market or marking-to-model methodology.
-Among other things, this means the institution must value its positions in a prudent and reliable manner and consider making valuation adjustment to its positions as appropriate (including by taking into account the limitation of the valuation model or methodology and the data used by the institution in the valuation process, the liquidity of the positions and other relevant factors that might reasonably be expected to affect the prudence and reliability of the valuation of the positions). - 8.
-A reporting institution should complete various divisions of this Form according to the following instructions: - (a) a reporting institution using the STM approach should complete Divisions A to E and Division G of the Form: - (b) a reporting institution using the IMM approach should complete (i) (where applicable) Division A1(b), (c) and (d); and (ii) Divisions F and G, of the Form; and - (c) a reporting institution using a combination of the IMM approach and STM approach should complete Divisions A to G of the Form. - 9.
-The guidance for the calculation of market risk capital charge for credit derivative contracts booked in a reporting institution's trading book is set out in Annex IV-A.

-10. An illustration based on a hypothetical portfolio on how various types of financial instruments are reported and how market risk capital charges are calculated under the STM approach is shown in Annex IV-B .
+Among other things, this means the institution must value its positions in a prudent and reliable manner and consider making valuation adjustment to its positions as appropriate (including by taking into account the limitation of the valuation model or methodology and the data used by the institution in the valuation process, the liquidity of the positions and other relevant factors that might reasonably be expected to affect the prudence and reliability of the valuation of the positions). - 7.
+The guidance for the calculation of market risk capital charge for credit derivative contracts booked in a reporting institution's trading book under the SSTM approach is set out in Annex I-A. - 8.
+An illustration based on a hypothetical portfolio on how various types of financial instruments are reported and how market risk capital charges are calculated under the SSTM approach is shown in Annex I-B.

-Section B: STM Approach to the Calculation of Market Risk
+Section B: SSTM Approach to the Calculation of Market Risk Capital Charge

-- 11. The completion instructions in this section apply to reporting institutions adopting the STM approach to calculate the market risk capital charge for general market risk, specific risk, or both, in respect of all or individual exposure types covered in this section.
-Such institutions include those approved by the MA to use the IMM approach to calculate market risk for their specific risk interest rate exposures but are required under the Rules to use the STM approach in respect of specified trading book positions as set out in sections B.1.1.2 and B.1.1.4 and, where applicable, B.1.1.3. - 12.
-Unless otherwise specified, a reporting institution should use the fair value of its positions to calculate the market risk capital charge.
+9. Unless otherwise specified, a reporting institution should use the fair value of its positions to calculate the market risk capital charge.
 Where the stated notional amount of an exposure held by a reporting institution is leveraged or enhanced by the structure of the exposure, the institution should use the effective notional amount of the exposure (being the stated notional amount of the exposure adjusted to take into account the effect of the leverage or enhancement provided by the structure of the exposure) for the purpose of calculating the market risk capital charge.